Highlights

 Q2 plan is being finalized (March 31).
 Key themes:

-- PIR productionization — sharded design with LeanPIR, VIA, and RMS/Harmony as initial engines; GPU acceleration collaboration
+- PIR productionization — sharded design with LeanPIR, VIA, Harmony, OnionV2 as potential initial engines; GPU acceleration collaborations

-- Arti integrations — Ethereum-sandboxed anonymous network, WebRTC transport, wallet SDK adoption
+- Arti integrations — Ethereum-sandboxed anonymous network, WebRTC transport, wallet SDK integrations

-- UBT shadow chain — running provably MPT-equivalent shadow chain
+- UBT shadow chain — running provably MPT-equivalent shadow chain, overcoming UBT-MPT conversion performance blocker in Geth and accelerating Ethrex route